-For 40 years, Leo Estrada has devoted his time and talent to research and teaching new generations of urban planners.
-But, for the Texas native who first arrived at UCLA in 1977, his has also been a career marked from the beginning by civic engagement, leadership and giving back.
+Leo Estrada was a fierce and effective advocate for Latino voting, civil rights and representation prior to his death in November 2018.
+For 40 years before his retirement in June 2018, Estrada devoted his time and talent to research and teaching new generations of urban planners.
+But, for the Texas native who first arrived at UCLA in 1977, his career was also marked from the beginning by civic engagement, leadership and giving back.

-“Leo has been a giant on many different fronts,” said Anastasia Loukaitou-Sideris, a longtime Luskin School colleague and urban planning professor.
+Estrada was “a giant on many different fronts,” Anastasia Loukaitou-Sideris, a longtime Luskin School colleague and urban planning professor, said prior to his death.
 “He has been an inspiring teacher and a mentor to an endless number of UCLA students and a role model to many Latino and minority students.”

-A retirement celebration to honor Estrada, associate professor of urban planning, for his decades of scholarship, service and accomplishments at UCLA and beyond will be held June 11, 2018, at the UCLA Luskin School of Public Affairs.
+A June 11, 2018, retirement celebration in honor of Estrada recognized his decades of scholarship, service and accomplishments as an associate professor at UCLA and the UCLA Luskin School of Public Affairs.

 Estrada was one of the first urban planning scholars to teach and institutionalize courses about diversity and planning, said Loukaitou-Sideris, who is also associate provost for academic planning at UCLA.

-“As a brilliant demographer, he was also instrumental in confronting gerrymandering and giving ethnic communities equal representation in California and other states around the country,” she added.
+“As a brilliant demographer, he was also instrumental in confronting gerrymandering and giving ethnic communities equal representation in California and other states around the country,” she said.

-“As if these accomplishments have not been enough, Leo has also served on a number of important university shared-governance posts,” Loukaitou-Sideris said.
+“As if these accomplishments have not been enough, Leo has also served on a number of important university shared-governance posts,” Loukaitou-Sideris said at the time.
 His most recent leadership post was no small assignment — guiding the direction of UCLA for years to come as chair of the Academic Senate in 2015-16.

-UCLA Luskin colleague Fernando Torres-Gil said Estrada also conducted pioneering work in the fields of gerontology and Latino aging.
+UCLA Luskin colleague Fernando Torres-Gil said last spring that Estrada also conducted pioneering work in the fields of gerontology and Latino aging.

 “As a young graduate student I came to know about Leo Estrada,” said Torres-Gil, professor of public policy and social welfare.
 “He was completing his dissertation at Florida State at a time when the field of aging was new and no one had investigated the demographic and social issues of an emerging population — Latinos.”

-He commended his colleague for “having the foresight to raise issues of Latino aging, support budding graduate students like myself and become a co-founder of important Hispanic advocacy groups.”
+His former colleague had “the foresight to raise issues of Latino aging, support budding graduate students like myself and become a co-founder of important Hispanic advocacy groups.”

-Torres-Gil, director of the UCLA Luskin-based Center for Policy Research on Aging, added: “I owe much to his early mentoring, to his friendship and, best of all, to becoming colleagues in the Luskin School.”
+Torres-Gil, director of the UCLA Luskin-based Center for Policy Research on Aging, said of Estrada: “I owe much to his early mentoring, to his friendship and, best of all, to becoming colleagues in the Luskin School.”